earthly/website/blog/_posts/2022-11-10-rancher-managing-k8s.md

  - Deployment
  - Kubernetes
  - Clusters
-excerpt: "Learn how Rancher can help you better manage your Kubernetes clusters, regardless of where they're hosted.
-With features like deploying managed Kubernetes clusters, importing existing clusters, enforcing security, and providing a centralized interface for multi-cluster management, Rancher simplifies Kubernetes operations and offers enterprise-level support with no vendor lock-in."
+excerpt: Learn how Rancher can help you better manage your Kubernetes clusters, regardless of where they're hosted.
+With features like deploying managed Kubernetes clusters, importing existing clusters, enforcing security, and providing a centralized interface for multi-cluster management, Rancher simplifies the management and monitoring of your Kubernetes deployments.
 ---

 Recently, multi-cloud and hybrid cloud deployments have gained significant traction as they let you optimize costs, increase scalability, improve agility, and achieve greater operational resilience.
 However, with these [deployment strategies](/blog/deployment-strategies), managing different Kubernetes clusters with multiple tools and dashboards can be a challenge; Rancher can help you seamlessly manage such deployments at scale.